neuralmagic/AutoFP8/README.md

 # AutoFP8

-Open-source FP8 quantization project for producting compressed checkpoints for running in vLLM - see https://github.com/vllm-project/vllm/pull/4332 for implementation.
+Open-source FP8 quantization project for producing compressed checkpoints for running in vLLM - see https://github.com/vllm-project/vllm/pull/4332 for implementation.

 # How to run quantized models